You are here

 Why do different stands sometimes have the same product but of different quality or price?

 Each farm at Greenmarket sets their own growing methods, quality standards and prices.
 Shop around to meet your needs.
-Whether you areon a budget or looking for a treat, Greenmarket has something for you.
+Whether you are on a budget or looking for a treat, Greenmarket has something for you.

 Why can't I buy oranges at Greenmarket, or peaches in winter?

-Can I buy raw milk at Greenmarket?
+Can I buy raw milk and raw milk products at Greenmarket?

 What happens to unsold food?

-Can I visit the farms?
+May I visit the farms?

 Some farms, especially orchards, welcome visitors for pick-your-own.
-Ask at the stand or see our listof pick-your-own farms.
+Ask at the stand or see our list of pick-your-own farms.

-Can I buy a gift card or certificate?
+May I buy a gift card or certificate?

 While Greenmarket does not have a gift certificate available for purchase, customers may purchase debit/credit tokens at most Greenmarkets and gives these tokens to friends/family as gifts.
 The tokens are accepted by most Greenmarket farmers and can be used to purchase any item in Greenmarket.
-For a list of locations where you can purchase debit/credit tokens check out the individual market pages found here http://www.grownyc.org/ourmarkets
+For a list of locations where you can purchase debit/credit tokens check out the individual market pages found here our markets

 What is an EBT card?
 What is a FMNP coupon?